Nigel Farage aims at the dominant parts of the United Kingdom with heavy gains during local elections - ExBulletin

 Victories will lead to pressure for the reform in order to deliver transport, garbage collection, group nests and all other little glamorous requirements of daily policy.

-Conservative Kemi BadenochWho could now face a party revolt, said that the voters, who ejected power from power last year, are still not yet ready to trust us.
+Conservative chief Kemi Badenoch, who could now face a party revolt, said that the voters, who ejected the power party last year “,” are not yet ready to trust us. »»

 |